 Senator Glazer has become a forceful advocate for smart, efficient and compassionate government.
 Considered one of the rare independent voices in the Legislature, Senator Glazer votes the issue, not the party.
 He has defied easy labels, working with a wide spectrum of groups with varying needs and issues.
 Senator Glazer supports common sense legislation that upholds his 10 Governing Principles, whether reaching across the aisle or voting with his own party.

-Senator Glazer voted for a fiscally-responsible State budget which set aside billions in reserves for economic uncertainty and paid off long-standing debt.
+Senator Glazer has consistently voted for fiscally responsible State budgets that haveset aside billions in reserves for economic uncertainty and paid off long-standing debt.

-Senator Glazer has been a strong voice on the environment, casting an important vote to continue California’s fight against global warming by setting new targets to reduce emissions.
-He also voted for new standards to promote clean energy through renewable energy sources.
+Senator Glazer has been a strong voice on the environment, casting important votes on such issues as California’s fight against global warming by setting new targets to reduce emissions.
+He also has voted for new standards to promote clean energy through renewable energy sources.

 Senator Glazer’s record of supporting small businesses is unquestioned.
-He voted for a bill to create a tax credit for businesses that improves their accessibility to the disabled.
-He also stood up for private businesses’ ability to compete for projects within the University of California system by voting against unfair new rules.
+He has voted to create a tax credit for businesses that improve their accessibility to the disabled.
+He has also stood up for private businesses’ ability to compete for projects within the University of California system by voting against unfair new rules.

-Education is a top priority for Senator Glazer, who voted to provide higher education opportunities for more students by opening up 15,000 new slots at the University of California and the California State University systems.
+Education is a top priority for Senator Glazer, who has voted to provide higher education opportunities for more students by opening up thousands of new slots at the University of California and the California State University systems.

 Senator Glazer believes that the State should be limited in its reach into local issues.
 If there is no overriding state interest, most issues can be most effectively dealt with on the local level.